 I’m really I did, cause these are incredible now.
 Delicious on their own, but you can top them with sour cream, queso, or salsa to mix up the flavors.
 So easy too, great for a big family get together!Jump to Recipe

 What Are Corundas?

-Corundas are sort of a Mexican dumpling, made with cornmeal, lard, water, salt, and baking powder.
+Corundas are sort of a Mexican dumpling, made with masa harina, lard, water, salt, and baking powder.
 They are then wrapped in corn husks and steamed.
 Unlike tamales, they do not usually have a filling, so sour cream or salsa provides the finishing touch.

 I wanted these corundas to stand out.
 So, I substituted chicken broth for the water, used bacon fat instead of lard, and added diced jalapenos to the batter.
 The result is a slightly spicy corunda, that becomes divine when combined with the fat of the sour cream.

 This recipe is part of my ultimate dumpling guide project.
 For other dumplings I’ve made personally from around the world, check out my siomay recipe (mackerel fish steamed dumplings from Indonesia).
 Or, for something deep fried, try my gulha (fried tuna dumplings from the Maldives).

 If you don’t have anything to steam with, there’s plenty of options out there.

 This recipe can be easily multiplied, depending on how many people you want to feed.
 As a main course, I think this would feed 2 people.
 For an appetizer, this recipe would feed 4.
 Of course, it might be hard to get a lot of bacon grease, so you can substitute lard for that just fine.

 First, pour 1 cup of masa harina into a large mixing bowl.
 No need to sift it.
 Add 1/2 cup of bacon grease and stir.
 It’s fine if it is still congealed, that is probably preferable.